 Responding to the growing demand to explore new and lesser-known cruising destinations, the audience of captains and charter brokers engaged with a panel of experts for information on the “best of the best” that the Asia Pacific region has to offer.
 From secluded anchorage spots, exceptional cuisine, sporting activities, refit and repair facilities, logistics, and regulations, the organisers joined forces to showcase the area at this invitation-only event, held at Stars N Bars.

-Chaired by Andy Treadwell, Managing Director of Singapore Yacht Events, invited speakers Captain Carl Brandes and Captain Graeme Hampson, of M/Y Glaze and M/Y Titania respectively, provided first hand perspectives of their favorite mooring spots, anchorages, diving areas and cultural highlights for owners and guests - as well as the preferred yards and agents who they turn to for supplies and maintenance support.
+Chaired by Andy Treadwell, Managing Director of Singapore Yacht Events, invited speakers Captain Carl Brandes and Captain Graeme Hampson, of M/Y Glaze and M/Y Titania respectively, provided first-hand perspectives of their favourite mooring spots, anchorages, diving areas and cultural highlights for owners and guests - as well as the preferred yards and agents who they turn to for supplies and maintenance support.

 “By harmonising superyacht cruising regulations throughout South East Asia and the greater Asia Pacific region we can facilitate navigation in these waters, allowing captains to focus on the owner and guest experience, as they cruise this stunning destination,” Andy explained.